MCP tools reference

 | trw_recall | Search past learnings by keyword, tags, or impact. | Before starting unfamiliar work |

-| trw_claude_md_sync | Promote high-impact learnings into the client-facing instruction surfaces for this repo. | During delivery or after major discoveries |
+| trw_instructions_sync | Refresh the client instruction file (CLAUDE.md / AGENTS.md / etc.) with the latest TRW protocol. | During delivery or after major discoveries |

 Quality gates prevent rework.
 Build checks catch failures before code review, independent reviews score against DRY/KISS/SOLID rubrics, and delivery gates ensure learnings persist.
 Without these gates, AI-generated code ships untested.